GoogleCloudPlatform/storage-sdrs/scripts/deployment/mig_create_and_update/README.md

 ```shell
     gcloud deployment-manager deployments list
 ```
-### At this point you have a MIG running in AutoScaling mode having an Internal Load Balancer (ILB) named <YOUR_DEPLOYMENT_NAME>-fr
-###   From the GCP console note the IP assigned to the ILB.
+### At this point you have a MIG running in AutoScaling mode having an Internal Load Balancer (ILB) named <YOUR_DEPLOYMENT_NAME>-fr.
+From the GCP console note the IP assigned to the ILB.
 This would be passed in openapi.yaml configuration to deploy [Endpoints](https://cloud.google.com/endpoints/docs/openapi/)

 9. To see the details of your deployment: